chhantyal/chhantyal.github.io/source.md

 - [Python 3 Readiness] - a site which tracks Python 3 adoption.
 It became quite populer that Python creator [van Rossum] shared on Twitter :)
 It was even on [Hacker News] front page.

-- [Code Syntax Highlighter] - Confluence plugin for better code syntax highlighting.
-If you use Confluence for documentation and don't like default code macro, give it a try.

-- [Jupyter/IPython Notebook Viewer] - add-on which renders Jupyter/IPython notebooks in Confluence pages.

-All other open source projects are on Github, including source for [this website].
+Other open source projects are on Github, including source for [this website].

 ### Conference/Meetups